gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 ```

 Please note the usage of `AsyncMonitor.For` method in the code above.
-That method is provided for semantical and ideological compatibility with `System.Monitor` to ease the translation of existing codebases.
+That method is provided for semantical and ideological compatibility with `System.Threading.Monitor` to ease the translation of existing codebases.
 As a more efficient approach, however, it is recommended to use an instance of `AsyncMonitor` explicitly without "attaching" it to a particular object:

 ``` C#